 Apr 19 - Heinrich Jasper, Buck Institute for Research on Aging.

 The Biology of Aging Initiative hosts an Annual Retreat to highlight the accomplishments of the BOA students and faculty.
-The retreat will take place on November 4, 2017 in the Sidney Frank Hall room 220 and the adjoining atrium.
-This year's Key Note Speaker is Rozalyn Anderson from the University of Wisconsin.
+The retreat is held during the Fall semester.
+Please check back in the summer of 2018 for information on the 2018 retreat.

 Brown University Colloquium on the Biology of Human Aging